The 10 Most (and Least) Tax-Friendly States in America

 In addition to Yahoo!’s infographic, which breaks down the top 10 most and least tax-friendly states, Kiplinger also has an interactive map on its site that lets you click on an individual state’s profile for more information on various tax rates.
 The site also lists the states with no income tax (there are seven, plus two that only tax dividends and investment income) and the states with no sales tax (five in total).

 Perhaps most importantly, if you want to know the states with the lowest beer taxes, Kiplinger has figured that out, too.
 (Beer lovers might want to head to Oregon, which not only has the most breweries per resident, but also some of the lowest beer taxes in the country.)
+And no matter where you're filing from, make sure you have the proper tools to do so, like Turbo Tax.

 Keep scrolling to see the top 10 most and least tax-friendly states.